Dark Sky Reserve Networks Usher in Earth Law

 Figure 3 Baby sea turtle.
 Wildlifeppl at en.wikipedia

-Florida’s Fish and Wildlife Conservation Commission states, “Even one artificial light source can disrupt normal flight activity, long-distance migrations, or even attract insects that don’t normally move from their habitat.”
+Florida’s Fish and Wildlife Conservation Commission explains these cycles, “Even one artificial light source can disrupt normal flight activity, long-distance migrations, or even attract insects that don’t normally move from their habitat.”
 When these bugs stay on the light for too long, they tend to die from overheating.
-Moths are typically the victim, which then affects the birds and bats that feed on them because they lose a food source.
+Moths are typically the victims, which in turn affects the birds and bats that feed on them because they lose a food source.

-Light pollution also affects the life cycle of plants and can prevent them from growing flowers and reproducing.
-This affects the pollinators of these plants and also their own life cycles.
-It also affects humans.
-According to the National Academies Press’ Booklet “Resources on Pollinators,” one-third of human food requires a pollinator.
+Light pollution also affects the life cycle of plants and can prevent them from growing flowers and reproducing, further changing and harming the life cycle of pollinators, and humans.
+According to the United States Department of Agriculture, one-third of human food requires a pollinator.

 Amphibians are an important part of forest and aquatic ecosystems; and because they are very sensitive to environmental changes, they serve as an important indicator species of the health of ecosystems.
-However environmental stresses have caused their populations to decline around the world and light pollution may play a big part by changing both foraging and breeding of nocturnal amphibians.
+Environmental stressors have caused their populations to decline around the world, and light pollution may play a big part by changing both foraging and breeding habits of nocturnal amphibians.

 Trees evolved with regular day to night cycles so they can measure light with a kind of molecular clock.
-This clock tells them how long the sun is out for, the season and distance from other trees measured by the shadows those trees cast.
-From this information, trees decide when to photosynthesize, when to send out leaves in spring, leaf coloring and when to shed leaves.
-Artificial light wreaks havoc with this system by extending the length of a day which changes flowering patterns and storing up energy to survive the winter.
+This clock tells them how long the sun is out, which season it is, and the distance from other trees measured by the length of shadows that are cast.
+From this information, trees decide when to photosynthesize, when to send out leaves in spring, leaf color, and when to shed leaves.
+Artificial light wreaks havoc with this system by extending the length of a day, which changes flowering patterns and energy storage capacity for the winter months.

 Light pollution is one of the easiest pollutions to clean up.
 Taking steps to reduce light pollution doesn't mean living in the dark - it's about making light more efficient and beneficial.